ObrienlabsDev/performance/README.md

 With an average path of 1500 per run we are doing around 2250 ops/run. operations/sec = 129240459 runs/sec * 2250 ops/iteration = 290791032639 IPS or 290791 MIPS or ~ 290 GigaFLOPS FP0 or .3 TerraFLOPS

+- For Multicore Java based CPU metrics - the M2Ultra CPU in a Mac Studio 2023 is 10.1% faster (17.8 of 24 cores) than a M4Max 16c CPU in a Macbook Pro 16 inch 2024 (12.6 of 16 cores)
 ## Records
 Using the CUDA code at https://github.com/ObrienlabsDev/performance/blob/main/gpu/nvidia/cuda/cpp/128bit/collatz_cuda/kernel_collatz.cu
 Top GPU is an RTX-A6000 48G GA102 ampere 10752 core 786 GB/s card running on a 14900K system.
 The current performance is 24% TDP or 55% GPU saturation.